dh-notes/pandoc-workflow/pandoctut.md

 More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or .pdf formats.
 You can, for example, specify a LaTeX style file (saved to the same directory), and run something like:

 `pandoc -H format.sty -o project.pdf --filter pandoc-citeproc --number-sections --toc project.txt`

+At this point, you should spend some time with experimenting with some of other features of Markdown like quotations (referenced by `>` symbol) and code

 # Case 2: Working with Bibliographies

-In this scenario, we will include figures, properly formatted citations, and export a Microsoft Word compatible file.
+In this scenario, we will start adding a bibliography to our document.

-## Including Illustrations
+## Folder structure

 Illustrations are treated much like hyperlinks in Pandoc-flavored Markdown.
 Simply save the image you would like to use to your project directory.
 Then, in project.md, you can include this image by referencing it as follows:

 `![A horse.](horse.jpg)`